sagar-13/Portfolio-V1/README.md

-# sagar-13.github.io
-Portfolio Bootstrap Website
+# Portfolio V1

 The first iteration of my portfolio.

-Built using HTML, CSS, JS, and Bootstrap.
+Fully responsive and built using **HTML, CSS, JS, and Bootstrap**.

 sagar-13.github.io/portfolio-v1/

-For a more recent version, check out sagarsuri.com.
+For a more recent portfolio, check out <http://www.sagarsuri.com>.